lsst-sqre/gafaelfawr/docs/arch/routes.rst

     Retrieves a JWT given an OpenID Connect authorization code obtained via an authentication request.
     The parameters to this route are those for the Token Request in the Authorization Code Flow in `OpenID Connect`_.

-``/auth/tokens``
-    Displays all user-issued tokens for the authenticated user.

 ``/auth/tokens/influxdb/new``
     Issue a new InfluxDB token for the authenticated user.
     The result will be a JSON object with either a ``token`` key containing the token or ``error`` and ``error_description`` keys explaining the error.

-``/auth/tokens/new``
-    Displays or handles the form that allows users to issue new tokens.

-``/auth/tokens/<key>``
-    Displays details about a user-issued token or processes a revocation request for that token.
-    The ``<key>`` portion of the route must be the session key (from a session handle, for example).

 ``/auth/userinfo``
     Returns the claims of a JWT, issued by Gafaelfawr, in JSON format.